 Cheating will not be tolerated in class.
-Having someone else do your online homework assignment and tests are both violations of the academic integrity policy and either may result in failing grades and/or being dropped from the class.
+Having someone else do your online assignments is a violation of the academic integrity policy and either may result in failing grades and/or being dropped from the class.
+At any time you may be asked to provide proof of your work in this course.
 Infractions such as these will be reported to the administration for tracking and possible college action.
-At any time a student can be asked to prove that the work submitted is their own.

-Click Here for the MCC Attendance/Absences Policy
+\ Click Here for the MCC Attendance/Absences Policy